Complexity costing for a major beverage company

 A long-established player in the beer market struggled to keep pace with the shift in demand from high-volume, low-variety products to huge-variety, low-volume craft beers.
 On the surface, craft beers appeared to be a valuable market opportunity since they sell for significantly higher prices.
 However, with a network of breweries and distribution systems built to support high-volume production, the company had not taken into consideration the cost impact of added operational complexity.

 The company was seeing per-barrel revenue increases with its craft brands, but profitability was not increasing along with those revenues as expected.
-Rising costs were obviously to blame, but from where and how by how much?
+Rising costs were obviously to blame, but from where and by how much?
 The profitability assumptions for the new craft products the company was producing were based on the costs associated with producing legacy products.
 The brewery operators knew this was not the optimal approach, but they did not know how to quickly account for the additional complexity of the multiplying craft products without undertaking a long, expensive activity-based costing (ABC) exercise.
 Craft beer was the future of the industry and the company needed to understand how to get into that market profitability if it wanted to remain relevant and grow.
 It needed to comprehend the cost impacts of brewing many small batches of craft beer in facilities that were originally built to support the brewing and packaging of very large batches of a small number of beers.

 After WP&C’s 7-week deep-dive into the company’s operations and financials to develop a complexity-adjusted view of production costs, WP&C provided the management team with a clear understanding of product profitability and a roadmap to increase it for legacy and new products.

 The company was seeing per-barrel revenue increases with its craft brands, but profitability was not increasing along with those revenues as expected.
-Rising costs were obviously to blame, but from where and how by how much?
+Rising costs were obviously to blame, but from where and by how much?
 The profitability assumptions for the new craft products the company was producing were based on the costs associated with producing legacy products.
 The brewery operators knew this was not the optimal approach, but they did not know how to quickly account for the additional complexity of the multiplying craft products without undertaking a long, expensive activity-based costing (ABC) exercise.
 Craft beer was the future of the industry and the company needed to understand how to get into that market profitability if it wanted to remain relevant and grow.
 It needed to comprehend the cost impacts of brewing many small batches of craft beer in facilities that were originally built to support the brewing and packaging of very large batches of a small number of beers.

 After WP&C’s 7-week deep-dive into the company’s operations and financials to develop a complexity-adjusted view of production costs, WP&C provided the management team with a clear understanding of product profitability and a roadmap to increase it for legacy and new products.